CatTanker/cnc_map_tool_guide/docs/index.md

 - The developers of tools and resources linked, who without this project would be pointless. <br>
 - SCIPCION for occasional input.
 - APRA2 Team for support
-- Mental Omega, Project Phantom, Fading Dusk, Red Ressurection, RA20XX, which were all used in screenshots at some point
+- Mental Omega, Project Phantom, Fading Dusk, Red Ressurection, RA20XX, Dawn of the Tiberian Age, and a few various public map contributors, whose contant is all shown in this page.

 ## PDF Download
-A downloadable PDF should be available [here](builds.pdf)
+A downloadable PDF should be available [here](builds.pdf), linked to absolute latest.